 We know from our own experience that schools working together can bring multiple benefits for everyone, and we understand how to deliver these effectively.
 At LCECT, these benefits include:

-An experience central executive team who works alongside school leaders to guide, coach and support school improvement and leadership
+An experienced central executive team who work alongside school leaders to guide, coach and support school improvement and leadership

 Cost savings from sharing our central support functions, including governance, legal, finance, IT, HR, marketing, health and safety and procurement